gabrielfalcao/lettuce/docs/reference/features.rst

 step definition
 ~~~~~~~~~~~~~~~

-a decorator that can be used on any python function, takes a regex string as parameter, so that the function can me matched against steps.
+A decorator that can be used on any python function, takes a regex string as parameter, so that the function can me matched against steps.

 .. highlight:: python